 The Company's principal financial assets are its portfolio investments, its bank balances and cash held on deposit with institutions.
-The Company seeks to reduce credit risk by only placing assets with institutions of good standing and that have good credit ratings.
+The Company seeks to reduce credit risk by only placing assets with institutions that have good credit ratings.
 The credit risk associated with portfolio and trading investments is considered to be acceptable.